 An honors senior project is required for Honors students.

 Double Majors in Business

-Students may pursue two business majors (double major) by completing at least 15 additional credits (18 credits for accounting) from courses specifically required by the second major and distinct from those used to satisfy the first major, including two Writing in the Major [M] courses per major.
+Students may pursue two business majors (double major) by completing all courses specifically required by the second major, including a minimum of 15 distinct credits from those used to satisfy the first major.
 Courses used to fulfill the primary major cannot be used to fulfill the requirements of the second major.
-A double major with Hospitality Business Management and Wine Business Management is not permitted.
+A double major within the Hospitality Business Management degree is not permitted.

 Second Bachelor’s Degree

 Students who are pursuing a bachelor's degree outside of the College of Business may obtain a second degree of Bachelor of Arts in Business Administration or Bachelor of Arts in Hospitality Business Management by completing the following additional requirements:

 - Complete the admission to the major requirements listed above and apply to be admitted.

 - Complete all college and major requirements, including two Writing in the Major [M] courses, and the International Experience Requirements listed above.